Macungie, Pennsylvania: History

 Macungie is derived from "Maguntsche", a place name used as early as 1730 to describe the region that is present-day Macungie and Emmaus, Pennsylvania.
 "Maguntsche" is a Lenape word, meaning either "bear swamp" or "feeding place of the bears".
 The borough's current seal depicts a bear coming to drink at water near some cattails.
-The Valentine Weaver House in Macungie was added to the National Register of Historic Places in 1984.
+Valentine Weaver House in Macungie was added to the National Register of Historic Places in 1984.

 Macungie was founded as Millerstown in 1776 by Peter Miller.
 On November 15, 1857, the village of Millerstown was incorporated as a borough.

 During Fries's Rebellion in 1800, the United States Marshals Service began arresting people for tax resistance, and arrests were made without much incident until the marshal reached Millerstown, where a crowd formed to protect a man from arrest.
 Failing to make that arrest, the marshal arrested a few others and returned to Bethlehem, Pennsylvania, with his prisoners.
 Two separate groups of rebels independently vowed to liberate the prisoners and marched on Bethlehem.
 The militia prevailed, and John Fries, leader of the rebellion, and others were arrested.
 In 1875, the borough was renamed Macungie to avoid confusion with another town by the same name: Millerstown in Perry County, Pennsylvania.